dipen-yadav/dipen-yadav.github.io/_pages/about.md

  <h2>News</h2>

+<b>August 2022</b>: Happy to share that this week I started as an Applied Scientist intern at AWS in Santa Clara, California!
+I will be working with the Amazon Translate team.

 <b>June 2022</b>: Invited talk at the [DG CNECT workshop on large language models](https://lr-coordination.eu/workshop4) on efficient multilingual machine translation 🤓 ([slides](/files/talk_dgcnect.pdf)).